eliath/dotfiles/README.md

   - run vim and do :PlugInstall
   - YouCompleteMe:
     - follow the instructions at https://valloric.github.io/YouCompleteMe/#full-installation-guide
+    - also don't forget to do `./install.py --tern-completer` or whatever.
 - tmux
   - .tmux and .tmuxrc should be linked with the setup script
   - install plugins or whatever?